Lightning-Universe/lightning-flash/docs/source/reference/translation.rst

 ********

 Translation is the task of translating text from a source language to another, such as English to Romanian.
-This task is a subset of Sequence to Sequence tasks, which requires the model to generate a variable length sequence given an input sequence.
-In our case the English text would be our input sequence, and the Romanian sentence would be the output sequence from the model.
+This task is a subset of `Sequence to Sequence tasks <https://paperswithcode.com/method/seq2seq>`_, which requires the model to generate a variable length sequence given an input sequence.
+In our case, the task will take an English sequence as input, and output the same sequence in Romanian.

 -----